Nos Lowen

 The common 'formations' of nos lowen dances are: serpent dances (people holding hands in a line), circles (holding hands or linking arms in a circle), various forms of couple dances, such as furry dances (couples in front of each other), and dances for individual couples (ie. not in a formation).

-Some of the most popular nos lowen dances are: the hedley, kabm pemp/Cornish five step, jowster, and furry step serpents; circle dances such as Mr Martin's Reel, ros vean; furry dances such as Helston, Tregajorran, North Cornwall Furry, Oll adro; and other couple dances such as Kabm Dew, Hand in Hand, and pan-European favourites like the waltz and the schottisch!
+Some of the most popular nos lowen dances are: the hedley, kabm pemp/Cornish five step, jowster, and furry step serpents; circle dances such as Mr Martin's Reel, ros vean; furry dances such as Helston, Tregajorran, North Cornwall Furry, Oll adro; and other couple dances such as Kabm Dew, Hand in Hand, and occasionally, pan-European favourites like the waltz and the schottisch!

 The nos lowen style includes the oldest and the newest elements of the Cornish tradition, and nos lowen music is amongst the most lively, adventurous, and beguiling music on the Cornish music scene.

-Nos lowen music encompasses gentle, hypnotic, fast and furious dance-music and singing-for-dancing
+Nos lowen music ranges from gentle and/or hypnotic pieces to fast and furious dance-music and singing-for-dancing in Kernowek (Cornish language) and in English.

 There is much room for improvisation too, with players often improvising around the traditional themes used,